Thomas Stevens (cyclist): Europe

 He rode, wearing a white military helmet through England, passing through Berkhamsted, where he had been born.
 He recorded that roads in England were better than in America.
 He took the ferry from Newhaven to Dieppe to cross to France and continued through Germany; Austria; Hungary, where he picked up a temporary cycling companion with whom he shared no language; Slavonia; Serbia; Bulgaria; Rumelia; and Turkey.

-In Constantinople he rested among people who had heard of America, refitted with spare spokes, tires and other parts and a better pistol (a .38 calibre Smith & Wesson), waited for reports of banditry to subside, and then pedalled off through Anatolia, Armenia, Kurdistan, Iraq and Iran, where he waited out the winter in Teheran as a guest of the Shah.
+In Constantinople he rested among people who had heard of America, refitted with spare spokes, tires and other parts and a better pistol (a .38-calibre Smith & Wesson), waited for reports of banditry to subside, and then pedalled off through Anatolia, Armenia, Kurdistan, Iraq and Iran, where he waited out the winter in Teheran as a guest of the Shah, Naser al-Din.

 Afghanistan

 Having been refused permission to travel through Siberia, he set off on 10 March 1886 through Afghanistan although its borders were closed to foreigners and its guards had a fierce reputation.
 Upon entering the country, Stevens was arrested.
 As guards took him to his place of detainment, he entertained them with a demonstration of his bicycle, pedalling far ahead of them until an officer caught up on horse and had him wait for the on-foot soldiers to catch up.

-He was kept in a villa where he was fed well and gifted new boots, soap and biscuits imported from England.
+He was kept in a villa where he was fed well and given new boots, soap and biscuits imported from England.
 A fine horse was kept in the garden aside his quarters that he might enjoy looking at.

 Finally ejected from Afghanistan, Stevens was accompanied back to Persia.
 Again, he was allowed to speed ahead of his captors so long as he stopped and waited for them occasionally.
 Eventually, however, the soldiers grew nervous and disassembled his bicycle, strapping the pieces to a packhorse, which later laid upon the larger wheel, breaking many spokes, the most severe damage the penny-farthing experienced upon the trip.
 Afghan gunsmiths drilled new holes and stretched new spokes.
 Some spokes remained subpar, though sufficient to complete the thousands of miles yet ahead.